 To review player performance and target instruction accordingly, you can view web-based formative analysis of a game session.
 A subscription is required to access advanced reports.
 This article covers how to navigate all the data made available in web form.

 Please note: Reports are intended for formative assessment purposes only.
 They include data for each player, such as answers submitted, points awarded, and response times.
-But there is no identifiable information on players.
-Nicknames cannot be used as a reliable identifier.
+However, there is no identifiable information on players.

 An advanced report consists of five core sections: